 You’ll find the saint in The Blessed St John Duns Scotus Church where his remains are on permanent display.
 They’re even decorated on Valentine’s Day!

 The relics arrived in Glasgow in 1868 and were moved to this quiet spot in 1968.
 You’ll find them at the front of the church!

 14. Picnic in the Park

-This public park is a typical Victorian park that was designed by Sir Joseph Paxton.
+This public park is a typical Victorian country park that was designed by Sir Joseph Paxton.
 It’s located along the River Kelvin in the west of Glasgow and boasts magnificent landscaped gardens.

 After strolling down one of the tranquil riverside walks, choose a pretty spot and set up your picnic!
 This is one of the best things to do in Glasgow in summer but even then you should bring along a jersey, just in case!

 What’s our number one safety tip for traveling?
 Always have travel insurance!
 If you’re low on time, get a quote from World Nomads now, our favorite travel insurance provider.